MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell.md

 description: "Summary: Use PowerShell for Microsoft 365 to assign roles to user accounts."
 ---

-# Assign roles to user accounts with PowerShell for Microsoft 365
+# Assign roles to Microsoft 365 user accounts with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 You can quickly and easily assign roles to user accounts using PowerShell for Microsoft 365.